 The Audit Committee has adopted a policy, or the Pre-Approval Policy, which sets forth the procedures and conditions pursuant to which audit and non-audit services proposed to be performed by the independent auditor may be pre-approved.
 The Pre-Approval Policy generally provides that we will not engage PricewaterhouseCoopers LLP to render any audit, audit-related, tax or permissible non-audit service unless the service is either (i) explicitly approved by the Audit Committee, or specific pre-approval, or (ii) entered into pursuant to the pre-approval policies and procedures described in the Pre-Approval Policy, or general pre-approval.
 Unless a type of service to be provided by PricewaterhouseCoopers LLP has received general pre-approval under the Pre-Approval Policy, it requires specific pre-approval by the Audit Committee or by a designated member of the Audit Committee to whom the committee has delegated the authority to grant pre-approvals.
 Any proposed services exceeding pre-approved cost levels or budgeted amounts will also require specific pre-approval.
-For both types of pre-approval, the Audit Committee will consider whether such services are consistent with the SEC's rules on auditor independence.
-The Audit Committee will also consider whether the independent auditor is best positioned to provide the most effective and efficient service, for reasons such as its familiarity with our business, people, culture, accounting systems, risk profile and other factors, and whether the service might enhance our ability to manage or control risk or improve audit quality.
-All such factors will be considered as a whole, and no one factor should necessarily be determinative.
+For both types of preapproval, the Audit Committee will consider whether such services are consistent with the SEC's rules on auditor independence.
+The Audit Committee will also consider whether the independent auditor is best positioned to provide the most effective and efficient service, for reasons such as its familiarity with our business, people, culture, accounting systems, risk profile and other factors, and whether the service might necessarily be determinative.
 The Audit Committee may also review and generally pre-approve the services (and related fee levels or budgeted amounts) that may be provided by PricewaterhouseCoopers LLP without first obtaining specific pre-approval from the Audit Committee.
-The Audit Committee may revise the list of general pre-approved services from time to time, based on subs
+The Audit Committee may revise the list of general pre-approved services from time to time, based on subsequent determinations.